 At some point in a New York divorce case, the court will generally make a child support determination, a spousal support determination, or both.
 Support determinations can have an enormous effect on both of the parties to the divorce, and the court is supposed to rely on specific information when making them.
 However, in some cases, when an income execution for an employer to take the support direct from the obligor’s pay is made by the support collection unit, the income execution may contain information that was not correct, or it may have not have all of the relevant information.
 In such cases, New York family law allows for the adversely affected party (the debtor) to bring this to the court’s attention.
 Under New York Consolidated Laws, Article 52, section 5241(e), the party can claim that the income was based on a “mistake of fact.”
 It should be noted that this process is different than the process for making written objections to the support order itself which is the subject of other articles in this blog and on my website.

 A mistake of fact is defined as “an error in the amount of current support or arrears or in the identity of the debtor or that the order of support does not exist or has been vacated.”
 Most commonly, the mistake is related to the amount of support ordered by the court.

-In order to effectively bring the court’s attention to a mistake of fact, the party must file an objection with the court within 15 days of the time the party was served with the order.
-Depending on the specific procedural posture of the case, the party should file an objection either with a local court that has jurisdiction over the case or with the support collection unit.
+In order to effectively bring the support collection unit’s attention to a mistake of fact, the party must file an objection with the agency within 15 days of the time the party was served with the order.
+Depending on whether the income execution was made by an attorney or the support collection unit, the party should file an objection either with a local court that has jurisdiction over the case or with the support collection unit.